thoughtworks/twde-datalab/README.md

 - `data/decision_tree/model.pkl`
 - `data/decision_tree/score_and_metadata.csv`

-If running the decision tree pipeline worked without error, you are ready to start science-ing on your own!
+If running the decision tree pipeline worked without error, you should see a score (error rate) of ~0.83 being printed.
+The lower the score the better the prediction, so you are ready to start science-ing on your own!
 Next, you can consider:
 - [Reading about how (and why) we implement the pipeline for the decision tree the way we do](https://github.com/ThoughtWorksInc/twde-datalab/blob/master/decision_tree_overview.md)
 - Run the tests: just run `pytest` in the projects root directory
 - [Doing some exploratory analysis and document what you find](https://github.com/ThoughtWorksInc/twde-datalab/blob/master/jupyter_notebooks)